- Dr Samraghni Bonnerjee (University of Sheffield)

-- Laura Boyd (University of Leeds)
+- Jane Clarke (University of Manchester)

 - Dr Nick Mansfield (University of Central Lancashire)